isaacnmm/pestpolicy-hugo2XX/content/posts/do-spiders-sleep/index.md

 ##  Do Spiders Crawl in Mouth While Sleeping?

 The fact that spiders are capable of such hibernation means that they can do so in short bursts on a day to day basis to give the impression of sleep.
 As the spider encounters a period of low food availability and harsh climatic conditions, they enter hibernation mode to conserve energy.
-When the spiders are resting, [their brains](https://pestpolicy.com/do-spiders-have-brains/) will be working round the clock.
+When the spiders are resting, [their brains](https://pestpolicy.com/do-spiders-have-brains/)will be working round the clock.

 For example, they'll feel even the smallest vibration with their great tactile sense.
 In addition, they'll react in case of danger of when one of their prey gets stuck on their web.